fnyzz/nmapwrap/README.md

 **The config.yaml file**
 This file lists:
 -where Nmap is installed
--where you want the resulting Nmap data stoed -username and file persmission
+*where you want the resulting Nmap data stoed +username and file persmission